RGR

 VERDICT

 Despite struggles with meaningful tension, Season 4 still succeeds because Invincible’s core strengths remain intact: compelling characters, a richly developed world, strong voice performances, excessive gore and an emotional throughline that keeps you invested in Mark, Nolan, and the fate of Earth.
-The story is arguably more interesting than ever, but the lack of interesting and dramatic dialogue, and struggles with power consistency, have robbed some of the memorability and tension found in past arcs, and the animation often settles for competence rather than greatness, but there are still flashes of terror, spectacle, and genuine heart to be found.
+The story is more interesting than ever, but the lack of interesting and dramatic dialogue, and it's struggles with power consistency, have robbed some of the memorability and tension found in past arcs.
+The animation often settles for competence rather than greatness, but there are still flashes of terror, spectacle, and genuine heart to be found.

 RATING BREAKDOWN